GoogleChrome/chrome-launcher/README.md

   // Default: 'info'
   logLevel: string;

-  // (optional) Flags specific in [flags.ts](https://github.com/GoogleChrome/chrome-launcher/blob/master/flags.ts) will not be included.
+  // (optional) Flags specific in [flags.ts](src/flags.ts) will not be included.
+  // Typically used with the defaultFlags() method and chromeFlags option.
   // Default: false
   ignoreDefaultFlags: booelan;